With an estimated 12 million to 24 million active ecommerce sites around the world, it’s easy for an online store to get lost in the crowd.

 According to a study by Google, the probability of bounce increases dramatically with every couple seconds added to page load time.

 Fast-loading sites are also a plus for SEO since Google uses site speed as a ranking factor.
-This is why you need to hire ecommerce website developers who know how to optimise your ecommerce store so that it's not only functional and attractive, but also fast-loading.
+This is why you need to hire ecommerce website developers who know how to optimize your ecommerce store so that it's not only functional and attractive, but also fast-loading.

 A CMS (content management system) is crucial for an ecommerce site, as it houses any dynamic content — such as blog posts, visuals and any other blocks of content in a design — all in one place.